ibekwepromise/E-commerce-Sales-Analysis/README.md

 2. Total Profit = $5.67M
 3. Number of Products= 1,849
 4. Number of items sold= 118,186
+5. Maximum delivery time is 329days
-5. No dataset for the years 2019 and 2020
+6. No dataset for the years 2019 and 2020
-6. The total sales in 2015 were $361,183.17, which were similar to the sales in 2016 at $356,349.02.
+7. The total sales in 2015 were $361,183.17, which were similar to the sales in 2016 at $356,349.02.
 However, there was a notable increase in 2017 with total sales of $444,907.42, followed by an even greater increase in 2018 with $600,314.82 in total sales.
 There was another significant surge in 2021 with total sales of $20,468,730.73, and this continued into 2022 with total sales of $22,498,092.
-7. Presence of outliers in sales per order.
+8. Presence of outliers in sales per order.

 ## ANALYSIS AND INSIGHTS
 1. What is top 5 selling products?

 ![](Top5_Products.PNG)

-The analysis shows staples brought in the highest revenue, following by staples envelope, Easy-staple paper, Avery non-sticker binders and Staples in misc. colors.
+The analysis shows staples brought in the highest revenue with $224,564.16, following by staples envelope, Easy-staple paper, Avery non-sticker binders and Staples in misc.colors.

 2. What are the average sales per each product category?